 C was busy and lunch took much longer than we anticipated, so we hurried

 north to Phillipsburg, to visit The Shepherd's Mill, which they say is

 the only fiber processing facility in Kansas.
-The turn hair from sheep,
+They turn hair from sheep,

-yak, alpaca, goat and are animals into thread and yarn.
+yak, alpaca, goat and other animals into thread and yarn.
 There is an attractive

 gift shop and the mill shares a wall with several windows where the work